pmndrs/react-three-a11y/README.md

 }
 ```

-To add some accessibility features to your scene you'll have to wrap objects you want to make focusable with the `A11y` component:
+To add accessibility features to your scene you'll have to wrap components you want to make focusable with the `A11y` component:

 ```jsx
 import { A11y } from '@react-three/a11y'